A glimpse into my garden(s) ✿

 A glimpse into my garden 🌱

-Since we moved to the Catskills in 2018, I've been building my knowledge of how to grow and care for flowers, vegetables, herbs, and native perennials.
+Since we moved to our home in the Catskills in 2018, I've been teaching myself how to grow a range of flowers, vegetables, herbs, and perennials.
+Now our home is seasonally surrounded by blooms, bees, produce, and trees—and my vision keeps expanding.

 The more energy I've poured into cultivation, the more enchanted I've felt by the simple act of growing.
 Gardening is a phenomenal way to feel interconnected with a landscape, and to develop symbiotic relationships with the more-than-human world of plants, fungi, insects, microbes, and (even) the many mammals who compete with me to harvest what I sow.
 It's also a way to enact a creative vision in collaboration with the planetary forces that tend to feel opaque until we begin to get to know them by working with them.